 The tech stack for creating a mobile video streaming app starts with the means for:

-- Capturing video/audio, compressing, packing, and transfer to the streaming server.
+- Capturing video/audio, compressing, packing, and transferring to the streaming server.

-- On server side, performing operations aсcording to the business logic, processing, storing, re-encoding, etc., for the incoming streams.
+- On the server side, performing operations according to the business logic, processing, storing, re-encoding, etc., for the incoming streams.

 It’s important to choose the streaming protocol before designing the system.
-Real Time Messaging Protocol is the most powerful and optimized protocol for live broadcasting.
-The good news is that app developers doesn’t need to build everything from scratch or overhaul an existing tech stack to introduce live streaming to your platform.
-You can order a readymade framework and employ a live streaming platform, e.g., EkoStream – the best live video streaming apps for Android and iOS.
+Real-Time Messaging Protocol is the most powerful and optimized protocol for live broadcasting.
+The good news is that app developers don’t need to build everything from scratch or overhaul an existing tech stack to introduce live streaming to your platform.
+You can order a readymade framework and employ a live streaming platform, e.g., EkoStream – the best live video streaming app for Android and iOS.

-Most of the live streaming apps utilize Google Cloud Platform, Microsoft Azure or Amazon Cloud Services.
+Most of the live streaming apps utilize Google Cloud Platform, Microsoft Azure, or Amazon Cloud Services.
 The larger your audience, the more servers and channels are required for guaranteed quick delivery of the content to viewers.
-Content delivery networks (CDNs) like Amazon CloudFront, Cloudflare, Fastly or Open Connect allow the expedited processing of files.
-CDNs deliver content at the right time to the right user without the regard of buffering.
+Content delivery networks (CDNs) like Amazon CloudFront, Cloudflare, Fastly, or Open Connect allow the expedited processing of files.
+CDNs deliver content at the right time to the right user without regard to buffering.
 They have a strong resistance to DDoS attacks and increased fault tolerance to boot.